NEW TIME SLOT AS OF May 2023: AFTER THE 1130 MASS. Odd Sundays only.

 So, here is our opportunity to kill all these birds with 1 stone.
 I have pushed for a while for a TSG1 “Doughnuts & Coffee Social” after the 0700 Sunday Mass, the only Mass after which there was no social.
 It was all coming together until Covid hit.
 But the idea stayed alive, and it is perfectly meshing with a Parish Life Coordinator’s idea of a welcome center/activity, as the social gatherings are coming back, and the parishioners desperately missed the opportunities for community life.

 Mater Dei has opened a “Welcome Table” area that will be opened and manned before and after every Sunday Mass.
 Different groups will cover different Masses.
-Starting January 2022, we have been assigned the 0830 Mass for 6 months, after which we e will rotate, so all groups get the same visibility at all Masses.
+Starting January 2022, we had been assigned the 0830 Mass for 6 months, after which we were to rotate, so all groups get the same visibility at all Masses.
 This is a perfect opportunity to both serve our Parish and get EVERY parishioner to know who we are.
 I expect a tremendous growth as a result of this exposure.

 HOW DOES IT WORK?

 - I created a rotation schedule on our website (last tab under “Events”).
 Each TSG1 parishioner family will be responsible for a Sunday.
 It is not a huge commitment.
 With all active/registered/volunteer parishioner families, that is only about 1 Sunday every other month.

 - The family assigned to a particular date will show up in Class A uniforms and cover their Mass.